Today I hosted the 40th and final broadcast of my Hay House Radio show.

 If I fully and completely believed in myself and trusted life, I would let go and I would reach outside of my comfort zone.
 I would rise to new opportunities without hesitation.
 I wouldn’t settle for comfort, or make excuses for not following my deepest promptings.
 I wouldn’t stick my head in the sand and wait for a tidal wave to rip me from what it’s time to release.
 And with that, I messaged the program director, a woman I love, and told her I wanted to end the show.

+Finally, before I go I want to leave you with a series of questions to help you get tune into your inner knowing.
 If you can, answer these questions before bed and ask your inner guide/intuition to show you the answer in a way that you’ll recognize and understand.
 Remember to surrender all judgment and criticism when your answers come up.

 –Is there anything nagging at you that you might be trying to ignore, or resist?